 Supports supervised off-campus, lab or field, career-related research experiences.
 Only research experiences that cannot be done with a Grinnell College faculty member will be considered.

 Supports internships that deepen the student's understanding of the causes of violence and violations of human dignity and gives students direct experiences by applying creative strategies for conflict prevention, resolution, or reconciliation in international or interpersonal disputes.
-Students are required to meet with the Program Coordinator before submitting their application.
+Students are encouraged to meet with the Program Coordinator before submitting their application.
 Participation in a campus poster session or presentation is required following completion of the internship.

-Prairie Studies Grant - Jon Andelson, Chair
+Prairie Studies Fund - Jon Andelson, Chair

 Supports internships that engage students in learning about either the natural or cultural aspects, past or present, of the prairie region of North America (especially the Upper Midwest) in arts and humanities, science, or social studies.
 Consult the Center for Prairie Studies website for a list of past internship locations.